aslotte/ML.NET.Templates/README.md

 dotnet new --install ML.NET.Templates::0.1.1-beta
 ```

-To use a template you may run:
+To use e.g. the `mlnet-training` template
 ```
 dotnet new mlnet-training --mlnetVersion 1.5.1
 ```